debenol1/covercard/README.md

 Now press Ctrl/C to stop the CCID Controler.
 Now the CCID Controller can be started manually.
 Now we need the create the startup script

 > [!NOTE]
-> If you can't start the io.ccid.covercard-0.0.1-SNAPSHOT-jar-with-dependencies.jar fix it before continuing
+> If you can't start the io.ccid.covercard-0.0.1-SNAPSHOT-jar-with-dependencies.jar fix it before proceeding

 ## Create CCID startup script
 Create a file under /DESTINATION_FOLDER/ccid by running the following command: